Rijn-Schelde-Verolme: Commission II, for restructuring the construction of medium sized ships (1972-1976)

 In April 1972 the Commission II, or Commission Bakker had been appointed.
-In it, the government, the labor unions, RSV and Van der Giessen-de Noord Shipyard would plan the future of medium sized ship building in the western part of the Netherlands.
+In it, the government, the labor unions, RSV, and Van der Giessen-de Noord Shipyard would plan the future of medium-sized shipbuilding in the western part of the Netherlands.
 At the start, RSV was willing to hand over the former Verolme shipyards in Heusden and Alblasserdam to Van der Giessen-de Noord.
 After the Oil Crisis, RSV changed its mind and wanted to take over Van der Giessen-de Noord, which did not like the idea.
 Then an alternative plan was to make a new combination of the former Verolme shipyards and the Van der Giessen shipyards in Krimpen aan de IJssel and Alblasserdam.
 This failed too.

 The final solution proposed by the commission was a compromise.
 A new company would be founded, consisting of the Van der Giessen shipyards in Krimpen aan de IJssel and Alblasserdam (1,800 employees), and the former Verolme shipyard in Alblasserdam (600 employees).
 The shipyard in Heusden would remain with RSV.
-Van der Giessen-de Noord would have a 55% share, RSV 23% and the state 22%.
-In the board RSV and Van der Giessen would each have two members, and the CEO of RSV would be its 5th member and non-voting president.
+Van der Giessen-de Noord would have a 55% share, RSV 23%, and the state 22%.
+On the board, RSV and Van der Giessen would each have two members, and the CEO of RSV would be its 5th member and non-voting president.
 In case the four votes would not reach a majority in a dispute, and the supervisory boards could not help, the board would settle it in court(!).
 In return for cooperating with the commission, a 200 million investment program would be made available.

-The new company would have preference for orders for medium sized ships.
-In November 1976 this was reason for RSV not to sign the agreement.
+The new company would have a preference for orders for medium-sized ships.
+In November 1976 this was the reason for RSV not to sign the agreement.
 In April 1977 Verolme Alblasserdam then launched its last ship.
-The shipyard Verolme Alblasserdam was acquired by Van der Giessen-de Noord, but only built some sections afterwards.
+The shipyard Verolme Alblasserdam was acquired by Van der Giessen-de Noord but only built some sections afterwards.
 In 2000 the terrain of the shipyard was sold to build houses on it.